Vi Capital Lending Group logo

 The company offers six primary lending products: Fix & Flip loans (up to 90% LTV, 12-24 month terms, rates from 8.99%), New Construction financing (85% LTC with budget analysis and quick draws), Purchase & DSCR/Cash Out mortgages (up to 80% LTV, 30-year terms, rates from 6.99%), Bridge Loans (up to 75% LTV, closing in as little as 5 days), Development Loans ($500K-$50M+ for horizontal and vertical construction), and Unsecured Capital lines of credit (8% rates, $200K-$100K minimums).
 Their underwriting is streamlined: no full documentation required, no tax returns needed, and stated or bank statement loans accepted.

-Vi Capital distinguishes itself through specialized real estate expertise, offering consulting services including sketch plat analysis and land disturbance planning.
+Vi Capital distinguishes itself through listed real estate experience context, offering consulting services including sketch plat analysis and land disturbance planning.
 They provide a Material Order Rebate Program saving up to 15%, allow capital reuse over 24 months without additional origination fees, and accept borrowers with 600+ credit scores.
 Their minimum credit score for some products is 620, and they market rapid turnaround with bridge loans closing in 5 days.
 The company positions itself as a partner through the entire project lifecycle, not just a lender.

 Services & Features